-In the years since, we have carried forward the founder's principles.
-We have taken 創意工夫 (Innovation and Creativity) into business for contributing to people's health, and to realize the corporate philosophy "A Wholesome Life in the Best of Taste," where everyone can live a fulfilling life full of joy.

-"Contributing to society through food business," the mindset inherited from the founder, is the cornerstone of the Glico Group and the basis for our CSR activities.
+In the years since, as we have carried forward the founder's principles, it has fallen to us to take contributing to people's health, both in mind and body, as our mission and do our best to bring about the ideal espoused by the corporate philosophy, "A Wholesome Life in the Best of Taste," where everyone can live a fulfilling life full of joy.
+It is to this end that we have bred 創意工夫 (Innovation and Creativity).
+One of the pieces of guidance left behind by the founder, "contribute to society through food business," both highlights the origins of the Glico Group and the basis for our CSR activities even now, 100 years after he first came across glycogen.

 Now, even after 100 years after the founder first came across glycogen, we believe our business actions based on this corporate philosophy bring more value to society.
 We will continue to act diligently and genuinely, to deliver inspiration, delight, and joy through our product and services.